 The cinematography and editing are also noteworthy in “Brain on Fire.”
 The use of light and shadow creates a palpable sense of tension and unease, and the use of jump cuts and non-linear storytelling adds to the sense of disorientation and confusion that Cahalan experiences.

-“Brain on Fire” is available to watch on various streaming platforms, including Netflix, Amazon Prime Video, and Google Play.
+“Brain on Fire” is available on various streaming platforms, including Netflix, Amazon Prime Video, and Google Play.

 It is also available for rent or purchase on other digital platforms such as iTunes and Vudu.
-Additionally, some cable TV providers may offer the movie as part of their on-demand selection.
+Some cable TV providers may also offer the movie as part of their on-demand selection.